South East Radio Group

 Introduction

-The South East Radio Group (SERG) has club rooms in Mount Gambier, a town of 24,000 people near the South Australian border with Victoria.
+The South East Radio Group (SERG) has club rooms in Mount Gambier, a regional city of 25,000 people near the South Australian border with Victoria.

-The 46 year old club provides a focus for the pursuit of amateur radio as a hobby and with approximately 40 members within a 100km radius it is an active one.
+Founded in 1962, the club provides a focus for the pursuit of amateur radio as a hobby and with approximately 60 members within a 100km radius it is an active one.
 The members have an enthusiasm for construction, satellites, repeater systems, VHF, UHF, DXing, foxhunting and EPIRB location.

-The annual South East Radio Group Convention in June is a highlight on the calendar and this attracts wide interest, especially as it is the occasion for the Australian Fox Hunting Competition.
+The annual South East Radio Group Convention in June is a highlight on the calendar and this attracts wide interest, especially as it is the occasion for the Australian Fox Hunting Championships.

 Meetings